-Landed the second title of his career in the 2012 Omega European Masters, winning by four shots thanks to stunning weekend rounds of 64 and 66.
-That performance, along with a second place finish in the Ballantine’s Championship and a tie for second in the KLM Open, helped him to a career-best finish of 26th in The Race to Dubai.
-Claimed his first win in the 2010 South African Open Championship, where he beat Shiv Kapur in a play-off.
-Before turning professional, achieved the accolade of becoming the first amateur golfer to be officially ranked World Number One when The R&A released the first official amateur ranking on January 23, 2007.
-Enjoyed a successful amateur career playing in the 2005 Walker Cup for Great Britain & Ireland, as well as winning numerous Scottish titles.
-Turned professional in July 2007, making his European Tour debut at the Russian Open in Moscow.
-Secured a Challenge Tour card for 2008 having played only one third of the season as a professional, and used it to good effect when winning twice en route to graduating to The European Tour at the first time of asking.
+Won his third European Tour title at the 2015 Trophée Hassan II in Morocco, carding a final round three under par 69 to win by one stroke from Romain Wattel.
+That was his sixth appearance of the 2015 season and until then he had failed to complete a tournament, accruing four missed cuts and one withdrawal.
+Was emotional after the victory, his first since the 2012 Omega European Masters, where he triumphed thanks to stunning weekend rounds of 64 and 66.
+His first win came at the 2010 South African Open Championship, where he beat Shiv Kapur in a play-off.
+Before turning professional, achieved the accolade of becoming the first amateur golfer to be officially ranked World Number One when The R&A released the first official Amateur Rankings on January 23, 2007.
 Away from golf, he has studied at the University of Stirling after spending time in Texas on a golf scholarship, graduating with a BA Hons in Marketing and Sports Studies.
 Born and bred in Aberdeen, he has been playing golf since the age of three.